MikeKovarik/rage-edit/README.md

 ### `.has(path, [name])`

-Just like `.get()` but returns boolean depending on existence of the key or path.
+Just like `.get()` but returns boolean depending on existence of the key or value.

 #### Returns:
 `Promise<bool>`